Recognising Your Brilliance!

-3. Incentivize yourself to pursue new skills, with micro-credentials acting as a currency in the workplace.
+3. Incentivise yourself to pursue new skills, with micro-credentials acting as a currency in the workplace.

 1. Identify areas for improvement as well as the distribution of talent and gaps.

-As your organization begins tracking skill sets earned through avenues like courses, projects, and mentorships with badges, the data represented will inform how you tackle skills gaps at not only an individual level, but also for the organization as a whole.
+As your organisation begins tracking skill sets earned through avenues like courses, projects, and mentorships with badges, the data represented will inform how you tackle skills gaps at not only an individual level, but also for the organisation as a whole.

 2. Increase completion, productivity, and engagement.